Backup-Gits/easy_tbot/README.md

 #### Shells
 Represented by shells.py file.
 Stores a set of commands that inherit from ShellCommand class stored in easy_tbot.shell.shell
-An example of how to edit a message's info
 ```python
 from easy_tbot import  ShellCommand